Serving The Hudson Valley, The Capital Region and surrounding NY areas

 Most homeowners understand that improving home insulation is a surefire way to cut the cost of heating and cooling, and that's where spray foam comes in.
 While homeowners consume spray foam in the form of small pressurized cans available an home centers and hardware stores, foam insulation contractors are busy doing large-scale spray foam operations -filling the spaces between studs, joists and rafters with the insulation that expands on contact.

 Global Dwelling can inspect and evaluate insulation and airtightness levels at your house and provide the right energy-saving solutions.
-Contact us today for a free estimate for spray foam insulation in New Paltz, Kingston, Albany, Wallkill, Delmar, Gardiner, Hurley, Stone Ridge, Milton, Saugerties, and the surrounding areas.
+Contact us today for a free estimate for spray foam insulation in New Paltz, Kingston, Albany, Monsey, Wallkill, Delmar, Gardiner, New Windsor, Hurley, Middletown, and the surrounding areas.

 There are different kinds of spray foam, and many people are confused about the differences between open-cell foam and closed-cell foam.
 Let's see if we can clear up some of this confusion.